 In line with this limited testing, my normal tooth brushing pattern remained, cleaning my teeth twice a day for 2 minutes with an Oral-B electric toothbrush, the Pro 6000 set to daily clean mode, with a CrossAction brush head.

-To note, the aforementioned Corsodyl Daily (not being reviewed here) can potentially be used as part of an everyday routine to prevent and protect as this has a different ingredient combination, but can still potentially have more aggressive side effects than some other products.
+To note, the aforementioned Corsodyl Daily (not being reviewed in this post, but view it here on Amazon for more information) can potentially be used as part of an everyday routine to prevent and protect as this has a different ingredient combination, but can still potentially have more aggressive side effects than some other products.
 Seeking a professional’s opinion is advised.

 Summary how I tested the mouthwash